mahmmodafzal345/delta-demo3/README.md

 # delta-demo3
-this is a 3dr demo for git and github class
+this is a 3dr demo for git and github class.